SaramagoLatin Noir moodboard

 Chavela Vargas

-Enters Saramago as: the permission to be wounded without shrinking.
+Enters as: Permission to be wounded without shrinking.

 SB